azavea/raster-vision-aws/README.md

 - Navigate to `CloudFormation > Create Stack`
 - In the `Choose a template field`, select `Upload a template to Amazon S3` and upload the template in `cloudformation/template.yml`
+- `Prefix`: If you are setting up multiple RV stacks within an AWS account, you need to set a prefix for namespacing resources.
+Otherwise, there will be name collisions with any resources that were created as part of another stack.
 - Specify the following required parameters:
     - `Stack Name`: The name of your CloudFormation stack
     - `VPC`: The ID of the Virtual Private Cloud in which to deploy your resource.
 Your account should have at least one by default.